The Autograph Hunter: Plot

 A fancy domed restaurant is open in the city, and famous actors make up most of the patrons.
 This catches the attention of Krazy who aims to get their autographs.
-A thin pointy-nosed man comes out of a luxuriant car, and walks toward the restaurant.
+John Barrymore comes out of a luxuriant car, and walks toward the restaurant.
 Krazy comes and asks for his signature of which the man accepts to sign.
 Krazy wants to collect more autographs but the bouncer would not let him enter the place.

 To get around the bouncer, Krazy enters the back door of the restaurant.
-There, he finds Laurel and Hardy working as dishwashers.
+He finds Laurel and Hardy working there as dishwashers.
 When Krazy asks for an autograph, Laurel is the one to sign.

 Krazy then proceeds to the dining area.
-He meets a mustachioed man who signs by writing three x's with watermelon seeds.
-He next meets a curly-haired woman who writes "you can be had" on his book.
+He meets Edward G. Robinson who signs by writing three x's with watermelon seeds.
+He next meets Mae West who writes "you can be had" on his book.
 He then meets the Marx Brothers who sign by playing tic-tac-toe.
-He then comes across Jimmy Durante who is not in the mood to sign, but an eerie woman sharing Durante's table, and even mimicking the actor's catchphrase, is the one to write.
-Krazy goes on to receive signings from Joe E. Brown, and a straight-haired man who writes ovals and a zigzagging line on his book.
-He comes to a monocled man who is having difficulty eating soup but the cat quickly changes his mind.
-He approaches an overweight couple.
-The overweight couple plays tug-of-war with Krazy's book until it is the woman who wins and gets to sign.
+He then comes across Jimmy Durante who is not in the mood to sign, but Greta Garbo sharing Durante's table, and even mimicking the actor's catchphrase, is the one to write.
+Krazy goes on to receive signings from Joe E. Brown, and Eddie Cantor who writes ovals and a zigzagging line on his book.
+He comes to Wallace Beery who is having difficulty eating soup but the cat quickly changes his mind.
+He approaches Marie Dressler with an overweight man.
+The overweight couple plays tug-of-war with Krazy's book until it is Dressler who wins and gets to sign.
 The last person to autograph Krazy's book is Charlie Chaplin.
 As Chaplin stands up before leaving, however, numerous butter knives drop from that actor's garments.
 This attracts the bouncer who spots and starts chasing Krazy.

 The bouncer chases Krazy across the restaurant.
-After bashing a lot of objects and a few bystanders, the bouncer eventually catches Krazy.
+After bashing a lot of objects and a few bystanders one of which being Maurice Chevalier, the bouncer eventually catches Krazy.
 But to Krazy's amazement, the bouncer turns out to be a fan who just wants the cat's autograph.